Important Notes — Ranikot Village Panauti Namobuddha Hike

 1. Accommodation Available During Ranikot Namoubuddha Dhulike Hike

-Namo Buddha Resort about 1.5 Km away from Monastery is the most luxurious accommodation in the region.
+Namo Buddha Resort, about 1 km away from the monastery, is the most luxurious accommodation in the region.
 It cost 115 USD extra.
-This is the ultimate luxurious resort you can get with traditional flavors nearby Namobuddha Monastery, but 1 Km away from the town of Namo Buddha.
-Ranikot Village Home Stay you will get a private room, but rest room is common but inside the same complex.
+This is the ultimate luxurious resort you can get with traditional flavors nearby Namobuddha Monastery but 1 km away from the town of Namo Buddha.
+Ranikot Village Home Stay, and you will get a private room, but the rest room is common but inside the same complex.

 2. Food and Drinks in Ranikot Namoubuddha Dhulike Hike

-We provide all lunch, dinner, breakfast even snacks and local drinks.
+We provide all lunch, dinner, breakfast, and even snacks and local drinks.
 All lunches are in a restaurant where you can choose your favorite one.
-However, at dinner at Ranikot, we eat what the local people used to eat but by tourist standards.
-Here is your interest, you can request for no veg, vegan, vegetarian, or any other request.
+However, at dinner at Ranikot, we eat what the local people used to eat, but by tourist standards.
+Here is your interest; you can request non-veg, vegan, vegetarian, or any other type of meal.

-Dinner and Breakfast in Namobuddha Monastery are not different from those of the monks.
-Even we eat and drink in the same dining room together on their time.
-The breakfast and dinner you get here are just for survival to know how they used to live happily and healthy with limited resources.
-However, if you need any other foods to eat or drinks, you can visit the Thrangu Canteen or Local Restaurant.
+Dinner and breakfast in Namobuddha Monastery are not different from those of the monks.
+Even we eat and drink in the same dining room together on their dime.
+The breakfast and dinner you get here are just for survival to know how they used to live happily and healthily with limited resources.
+However, if you need any other foods to eat or drinks, you can visit the Thrangu Canteen or local restaurant.
 They offer a few more items of your interest, with a few varieties of drinks.

 NOTE: If you need a beer or a few non-veg items, you can find them in the local tea shop.